-An additional sediment basins to improve and protect water quality in Lake Zorinsky is planned to be located south and west of 204th Street and West Center Road.
-Design and land acquisition are in process, with construction scheduled to begin in FY 2018.
+An additional sediment basin to improve and protect water quality in Lake Zorinsky, located south and west of 204th Street and West Center Road, is under construction and expected to be complete in 2020.

 10. Missouri River Levee Certification

 In 2010, the District began the process of accreditation of the R-613 and R-616 Levees for inclusion in the updated Digital Flood Insurance Rate Map (DFIRM) published by FEMA.
 The updated data for the maps are scheduled to be completed in 2015.
 Accreditation will involve the evaluation of the levee design under flood conditions, design of improvements to meet the revised FEMA criteria, and construction of those improvements.
 The operation and maintenance manual will also be updated.
 Construction of improvements for R-613 and R-616 is anticipated beginning in 2018.